Best fruits in season in India month-by-month with InstaCuppa citrus juicer

 Grape harvest: In Maharashtra, India's grape hub, the peak harvest runs from March to May.
 India shipped 267,950 tonnes of grapes abroad in 2022-23 — APEDA Farmer Connect.

 For citrus like oranges and sweet lime, an electric citrus juicer turns a kilo of winter oranges into fresh juice in minutes.
-For soft fruit like mango, banana, or watermelon, a blender works better.
+A blender works better for soft fruit.
+Soft fruit includes mango, banana, or watermelon.

 Which Fruits Are Best in Each Season?

 In Indian winter, oranges, sweet lime, guava, and grapes are at their peak.
 In summer, mango, watermelon, muskmelon, and litchi take over.
 The monsoon and post-monsoon months bring pomegranate, custard apple, pears, and plums.
-Buying within these windows gives you the best taste at the lowest price.
+Buying within these windows gives you the best taste.
+You also get the lowest price.

 Winter fruits (December to February)

 This is citrus time.
 Oranges, sweet lime, and Kinnow are everywhere.
 Add fresh guava, grapes, and amla.
-Winter is the best season for fresh-squeezed juice at home because citrus is cheap and sweet.
+Winter is the best season for fresh-squeezed juice.
+You can make it at home.
+Citrus is cheap and sweet now.

 Summer fruits (March to June)

 Mango is the star.
-India is the world's largest mango producer, so May and June bring dozens of varieties at good prices.
-Pair mango with watermelon, muskmelon, and litchi to stay cool and hydrated.
+India is the world's largest mango producer.
+May and June bring dozens of varieties at good prices.
+Pair mango with watermelon, muskmelon, and litchi.
+This helps you stay cool and hydrated.

-Mango scale: India produced 22.39 million tonnes of mangoes in 2023-24 and ranks as the world's largest grower — APEDA / Ministry of Agriculture.
+Mango scale: India made 22.39 million tonnes of mangoes in 2023-24.
+It ranks as the world's largest grower.
+This data comes from APEDA and the Ministry of Agriculture.

 Monsoon and post-monsoon (July to November)